GoogleCloudPlatform/community/tutorials/web-instrumentation/index.md

 ### Project setup

-1. After cloning the repository, change to its directory and set an environment variable to remember the location:
+1. After cloning the repository, change to its directory:

         cd professional-services/examples/web-instrumentation